mirodn/mirodn.github.io/index.md

 # Hello, I'm Miro Duman

-A business information system student from Switzerland.
+A <span style="color:blue">business information system</span> student from Switzerland.
 I aim to deepen my understanding in various areas of technology and product development.